Partnering to prosper primary school sustainable school meals to:

 Phase 2 – Feeding phase to include agriculture training, setup and support of school meals systems, school shamba and management of parental inputs.

-Phase 3 – Post-feeding phase to include FF monitoring of the meals and farming and FF available for consultation and support but not fully present during this phase.
+Phase 3 – Post-feeding phase to include Feeding Futures monitoring of the meals and farming and availability for consultation and support during this phase.

 Hear what the children and staff have to say